 - It is released 12 days before the IIP is released.

 - The objective of the Index of Eight Core Industries is to give an advance indication on the production performance of the industries which are of ‘core’ nature before the release of the IIP.

 - The ICI measures the individual and collective performances of the production in these eight core industries.

-- For the purpose of calculating the ICI, the components covered under the eight core sectors are mentioned in the table below:
+- To calculate the ICI, the components covered under the eight core sectors are mentioned in the table below: